18F/development-guide/doc/bpdr/0003-set-criteria-for-static-site-framework.md

 Proposed

 ## Context
-TTS needs to build a lot of server-rendered websites, both for its own purposes and for other goverment agencies.
+TTS needs to build a lot of server-rendered websites, both for its own purposes and for other government agencies.

 Jekyll has been the popular go-to framework for this work, for a few reasons:
 - Many 18F employees were Rubyists